mdn/browser-compat-data/schemas/public.schema.md

 #### `partial_implementation`

-A `boolean` value indicating whether or not the implementation of the sub-feature deviates from the specification in a way that may cause significant compatibility problems.
+A `boolean` value indicating whether or not the implementation of the subfeature deviates from the specification in a way that may cause significant compatibility problems.
 It defaults to `false` (no interoperability problems expected).
 If set to `true`, a `notes` field explaining the divergence is always present.

 ```json
 {